Levyzera10/Exercicios-Projeto-Jedi/Documentação/git.md

-WORKFLOW
+#Documentação git

+##WORKFLOW
     Working Dire --> (add) index --> (commit) head

-Working directory : new files
+* Working directory : new files
-index : temporary area
+* index : temporary area
-head : the last commit
+* head : the last commit

-( inside of index )
+### Inside of index
 add and confirm

-git add . <arquivo>
+    git add .
+    git add  <File name>

+### Alterations
-alterations
+Confirm alterations

     git commit -m "comments"

-- the file will be sent  to HEAD , but not to the  remote repository yet.-
+the file will be sent  to HEAD , but not to the  remote repository yet.

 SEND ALTERATIONS
 Head --> repository remote